vzahradnik/vzahradnik-publishing/social-media/2025-12-01/arduino_linkedin_article_1323.md

 ## 10. Professional Developer Flows Are DIY
 CI/CD?
 Hardware farms?
 Automated testing?
 Versioned dependencies?
 L10n/i18n?
 Code generation?

-All possible — but mostly unsupported.
-You build everything yourself because most of the community is still hobbyists.
+All of this is possible — and tools like PlatformIO or various unit-test frameworks do exist — but none of it is first-class or standard in the Arduino world.
+If you need professional flows, you typically assemble them yourself, because the ecosystem is still driven primarily by hobbyists rather than production-grade requirements.

 ## 11. Lack of Integrated Solutions
 Arduino has countless libraries, but almost no cohesive frameworks.